Maulana Azad Library

 The Maulana Azad Library is the central library of Aligarh Muslim University in Aligarh, India.
 It is the largest university library in Asia.
 The seven-storey building is surrounded by 4.75 acre of lawns and gardens.
-It has about 1,500,000 books.
-It celebrated its 50th anniversary on 7 December 2010.
+It has about 1,500,000 print collection out of which 138,178,2 are books.
+It celebrated its 73rd anniversary on 7 December 2023.

-It got a donation of about 5000 books which were the personal collection of Kaifi Azmi.
+The library received a donation of around 5000 books which were the personal collection of the poet Kaifi Azmi.

 Prof Nishat Fatima serves as the current university librarian of the library.